 Below are three essential topics and questions to answer before you pursue a specific niche market.

-1. Make sure your strengths align with your interests in your niche market
+1. Make sure your niche aligns with your strengths

 2. Confirm your niche audience will actually pay to solve this problem